zacswider/markdown_testing/smtp_overview_kimi.md

 - **How it works:** Connection is encrypted from the start (before authentication)
 - **Port:** 465 (standard)
 - **When to use:** Older servers, or providers that specifically require it
+- **Protocol complexity:** Also involves multi-step SMTP protocol communication, not simple HTTP requests

 ### **SMTP Port**
 The network port where the SMTP server listens.
 Different ports indicate different security protocols:

+**Why you need the port:** The hostname (like `smtp.gmail.com`) gets you to the server, but the port tells it which service/protocol you want to use.
+Without specifying the port, your app wouldn't know where to connect on the server.

 | Port | Protocol | Use Case |
 |------|----------|----------|